The Reckless Moment: Cast

-Background
+Production

 This was Mason's third U.S. film, after having appeared in director Ophüls' Caught (released February 1949) then in Vincente Minnelli's Madame Bovary (released August 1949).

 The Reckless Moment was filmed in both Balboa, Newport Beach and Los Angeles, California.
 It was first released in Detroit, Michigan, on October 29, 1949.
-While the movie was Ophüls' last to be shot in the United States, it was also the last movie adaptation of any of Elisabeth Sanxay Holding’s books while she was alive.
+While the movie was Ophüls' last to be shot in the United States, it was also the last movie adaptation of any of Elisabeth Sanxay Holding's books while she was alive.
 Other films based on her stories include Vocalizing (1936), The Bride Comes Home (1935), and The Price of Pleasure (1925).

 A characteristic of Ophüls' films is his use of the baroque film style.
 Throughout the movie, major plot points often occur while the characters are simply doing day to day things.
 The characters are often put under duress while talking on the telephone or driving a car.
-This creates a contrast between the tension of the dialogue and the ease of the character’s movements.
+This creates a contrast between the tension of the dialogue and the ease of the character's movements.